yparsak/PCL/README.md

 ```

 * See barcode_test.cpp.
 It prints TITLE and two barcodes that print "1", one without human readable text, and second with human readable text under the barccode.
+* You may have to re-program the scanner, if you are scanning only one character in the barcode.

 ```
 -->make